ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

      -
      -
      -
-   * - relative risk of HPV
+   * - Relative risk of HPV
      - 16.2 (95%CI 9.6 to 27.3)
      - Chen et al. 2011
      -